-Best VPN for China That Actually Work in Bypassing the “Great Firewall”
+10 Best VPN for China (that Actually Works Well) in July 2018

 Depending on what you do, it may be virtually impossible to work in the country, as all famous websites around the world are inaccessible.
 In order to use blocked websites and bypass the “Great Firewall” (a.k.a.
 Golden Shield), you need a VPN.